The Ultimate Nassau Cruise Guide: Everything You Need to Know

 Here are some restaurants, bars, and dining locations to consider while visiting Nassau and Paradise Island:

-Bahamian Cookin’ Restaurant & Bar: Owned and operated by three generations of Bahamian women, this restaurant in downtown Nassau’s Trinity Place specializes in authentic Bahamian cuisine.
+Bahamian Cookin’ Restaurant & Bar: Owned and operated by three generations of Bahamian women, this downtown Nassau’s Trinity Place restaurant specializes in authentic Bahamian cuisine.
 The menu includes traditional foods such as conch fritters, fried or stewed chicken, fresh seafood, baked macaroni and cheese, peas and rice, plantains, and more.

 Dune: Located at the Ocean Club on Paradise Island, this acclaimed restaurant by international Michelin-starred chef Jean-Georges Vongerichten offers a selection of French-Asian dishes accompanied by spectacular ocean views.
 The restaurant is open for breakfast, lunch, dinner, and Sunday brunch.

-Graycliff Restaurant: This iconic AAA Four-Diamond restaurant at Nassau’s historic Graycliff Hotel has been a sought-after elegant dining experience for decades.
-Graycliff Restaurant features a Bahamian-influenced continental menu and an award-winning wine cellar with over 250,000 bottles from more than 5,000 vintners.
-The restaurant’s piazza area is more casual and features the Humidor Churrascaria Brazilian Steakhouse and Giotto Pizzeria.
-Graycliff Restaurant’s wine luncheons with a prix fixe menu are also popular.
-Graycliff’s dress code is strictly enforced, and reservations for lunch and dinner should be made far in advance.
+Graycliff Restaurant features a Bahamian-influenced continental menu and an award-winning wine cellar with over 250,000 bottles from over 5,000 vintners.
+The restaurant’s casual piazza area features the Humidor Churrascaria Brazilian Steakhouse and Giotto Pizzeria.

 Nobu: Those craving the specialties of internationally acclaimed chef Nobu Matsuhisa can head to Nobu at Atlantis Paradise Island for sushi, sashimi, and outstanding gourmet Japanese dishes.